homerocavazos/jsa/README.md

 ### Usage

-To activate the accordion add .jsa class to the `<dl>` tag.
-The `<dt><a>...` needs to have an anchor tag for best accessibility experience.
-The app takes care of all of the necessary attributes for activating the target elements.
-Your markup only needs to contain the following:
+The accordion's markup is based on definition list.
+The goal is to keep the markup simple to maintain.
+The application will fill in the necessary attributes.

+A trigger element (usually an anchor, button or H1-H6) is required inside the `<dt>` element.
+The content to be revealed should be wrapped inside the `<dd>` element.

 #### HTML markup